dusk-network/dusk-protocol/consensus/reduction/README.md

 If a quorum is reached in both steps, an $\mathsf{Agreement}$ message is produced with the $StepVotes$ structures of both steps.
 This message is passed to the Agreement process, which is responsible for its propagation in the network.

-If any of the two steps produces a $NIL$ result, the Reduction phase will fail and a new iteration will start (i.e., a new Attestation phase will commence).
+If any of the two steps reaches a Nil quorum then a $NIL$ result is produced, the Reduction phase will fail and a new iteration will start (i.e., a new Attestation phase will commence).
 <!-- Currently, if the first step produces $NIL$, nodes still execute the second step.
 This behavior should be avoided.
 If the goal is to spend time, just wait timeout. -->